avillela/nomad-conversions/tracetest/notes.md

 ## Run Tracetest

-This is a kludge.
-Here's the deal.
+**THIS IS AN UGLY-ASS KLUDGE.** Here's the deal.
 When I deploy `tracetest.nomad` and `otel-collector.nomad` each won't start because it's waiting on the other.
 In order to solve this:
 * Run a version of the OTel Collectro jobspec ([`otel-collector-no-tracetest.nomad`](otel-collector-no-tracetest.nomad)) which does not include Tracetest as part of the trace pipeline.
 This won't cause the collector to err out on startup.
 * I set `change_mode = "noop"` in the `template` stanza for [`tracetest.nomad`](tracetest.nomad).
 This ensures that when I re-run [`otel-collector.nomad`](otel-collector.nomad) (the right version, with tracetest as part of the pipeline), it won't cause [`tracetest.nomad`](tracetest.nomad) to keep restarting.